NCleverly/CommonCore/Core Projects/Xamarin.Forms.CommonCore/ReadMe.txt

 Step 2 (enabling push notifications) -> see readme under AzureNotifications

+*** Search View ***
+IOS uses the Search bar as a control in the UI but Android generally expects it in the Actionbar.
+In Order to accomplish this, add the following to the Toolbar.xml file and implement the ISearchProvider on the ViewModel.
+    <SearchView
+        android:minWidth="25px"
+        android:minHeight="25px"
+        android:layout_width="wrap_content"
+        android:layout_height="match_parent"
+        android:layout_gravity="right"
+        android:visibility="gone"
+        android:id="@+id/searchView" />

 *** REMEMBER ***
 Grant Access In Android & IOS to Access Resource Like Calendar, Contacts (Internet)